NYUAppSec/appsec_hw1/HW1_Instructions.md

 Part 1 is worth 20 points:

 * 10 points for signed commits
-* 10 points for Travis configuration
+* 10 points for GitHub Actions configuration

 Part 2 is worth 40 points:

 * 15 points for your test cases and fixes
 * 15 points for the bug writeup
-* 10 points for Travis regression testing
+* 10 points for GitHub Actions regression testing

 Part 3 is worth 40 points: